BIOGRAPHY

 Zinn’s next recording was Shangri La, which started to percolate almost immediately after Grace’s Song.
 Zinn became interested in the idea of a bass-less trio and was inspired again by the haunting melodies in his head and the passion for creating a pure and accessible sound.
 He is joined on this project by the world renowned, great drummer Peter Erskine and the phenomenally talented Chris Robinson on guitar.
 Erskine hailed it as one of his favorite recordings ever.
 The three blend their talents into a beautiful, playful sound, “it’s a game raiser all the way around.
 A stretching out, off the clock kind of date, this is not so easy jazz that is easy to take.
 A high water mark for sitting down jazz fans that like to have some swinging elements in the mix, it’s just plain fun by some real pros.”
 “Atmospherics and solid-state jams exist simultaneously, peace and war work in the same space, empty canvases can turn busy at a moment’s notice, and the line between the scripted and the spontaneous is often hard to read.”

 For his fifth recording Day Of Reckoning, Zinn presents his stellar quartet in a performance of nine new original compositions along with a moving version of the classic ballad, “Blame It On My Youth.”
-Zinn created this project specifically for longtime collaborator, and brilliant Taylor Eigsti on piano, the young phenom bassist Zach Ostroff and world class drummer, Mark Ferber.
+Zinn created this project specifically for longtime collaborator, and brilliant Taylor Eigsti on piano, the late young phenom bassist Zach Ostroff and world class drummer, Mark Ferber.
 Zinn’s playing, as always, is energetic, virtuosic, and passionate.
 Day Of Reckoning was recorded in the final weeks of the legendary Fantasy Studios in Berkeley, CA. The band captured the sounds and clarity of the studio along with the excitement the group brings to a live gig. creating a listening experience that “exemplifies Zinn’s gift for marrying eminently memorable themes to entrancing rhythms.”

-Zinn and the Art of Saxophone, a much coveted and sought after series of six books instructing students and professionals on how to expand their playing abilities and concepts, is in its third printing.
+Zinn and the Art of Saxophone, a much coveted and sought after series of six books instructing students and professionals on how to expand their playing abilities and concepts, is in its fifth printing.
 When Zinn tells his students they will be first chair in the All State Band by next year, he means it.
 He instills a work ethic in his students, which enables them to get the most out of their talent.
 He gives true meaning to the old adage, “How do you get to Carnegie Hall?”

 Dann Zinn is a D’Addario Artist.